victorchall/EveryDream/doc/AUTO_CAPTION.md

 An adjustment for the algorithm used.

 For the default beam 16 algorithm it limits the ability of words and phrases to be repeated.
 Higher value reduces repeated words and phrases.
-0.6-1.3 are sensible values for beam 16.
-Default is 0.8 and works well with the defaulted value min_length == 24.
+0.6-1.4 are sensible values for beam 16.
+Default is 0.8 and works well with the defaulted value min_length of 24.
 Consider using higher values if you use a min_length higher than 24 with beam 16.

 For nucleus (--nucleus), it simply changes the opinion on the prompt and does not impact repeats.
 Values ranging from 0.01 to 200 seem sensible and default of 0.8 usually works well.